 line 134 So none of your hatchlings died?
 That's a good sign that rearing conditions were tolerable.

 Response: Hatching mortality was very low.
+See comments above (<10%).

 line 136 Personally, I would like some mention of methods of CTmax and Tpref in the text.
 There's big debate on CTmax methods, and a reader should not have to find the Supplement to learn the basics of your methods.
 With Tpref, you probably had multiple measurements/individual, but did you analyze means/medians for each individual or did you pool all measurements?

-Response: We agree and we have now provided more details in the collection methods and our definition for each thermal trait in the methods section of the actual manuscript.
+Response: We agree.
+We have now provided more details in the methods and our definition for each thermal trait in the methods section of the actual manuscript.
 The section now reads as follows:

 “Briefly, after undergoing a 24-hour fasting period, animals were transferred into individual lanes of a thermal gradient (5◦C to 55◦C) to measure Tpref.
 A FLIR T640 thermal camera was used to take thermal images of all lanes every 15-minutes over an eight-hour observation period.
 Tpref was defined as the mean skin surface temperature (on the neck) over the eight-hour observation period.
-Given the small size of lizards (i.e., XX snout-vent length and 1.2 grams) we assumed skin surface temperature reflected body temperature, which has been shown for many small lizards (Garrick 2008).
+Given the small size of lizards (i.e., 1.3 g) we assumed skin surface temperature reflected body temperature, which has been shown for many small lizards [29].
 For CTmax we followed the same fasting period used for Tpref experiments.
 Here, lizards were placed in falcon tubes in a water bath for 5 min at a temperature of 30◦C. The water temperature was increased to 38◦ C at a rate of 1◦ C/min.
-We used a control falcon tub with a thermal couple attached to the bottom of the tub where lizards were positioned to record the temperature of the tube surface which we took to be the temperature experienced by the lizards.
+We used a control falcon tub with a thermal couple attached to the bottom of the tub where lizards were positioned to record the temperature of the tube surface, which we took to be the temperature experienced by the lizards.
+This approach was needed because it was not possible to have a thermal couple in each lizards Falcon tube when measuring righting responses in the CTmax procedure [30].
 CTmax was defined as the temperature at which an individual lost their righting reflex (for further details in collection methods, see Supp.).”

 Fig. 1 suggests no obvious treatment effect, and the statistics support that.
 But you have very limited power (only 10/treatment).
 Incidentally, why didn't you include sex in your statistical model?
 Can you sex hatchlings?